-In my humble opinion, it is the best and you can grab them at any store for a decent price.
-Which is great, because I prefer these for my kids as well.
+In my humble opinion, it is the best, and you can grab them at any store for a reasonable price, which is great because I prefer these for my kids.

-For price, Costco is the clear winner with the added bonus of no pen predicaments this school year!
+For the price, Costco is the clear winner with the bonus of no pen predicaments this school year!

 Something that each kid will need (especially in 2020) is their own lunch box.